rnikhil275/rnikhil275.github.io/_posts/normal/2016-12-12-port-knocking-python.md

 ## Server side:

+Requirements:
+* Python 3
+* Cryptography module ( this need OpenSSL too)

 Instead of making the client ping a couple of ports, I decided to close all ports and log all connection attempts to these firewalled ports to /var/log/kern.log.
 I parse kern.log to to find my encrypted packet and authorize clients.

+There is a small script running a bunch of iptables command to close all ports and reject all incoming connections.

 First step would be creating keys for each client.
 I call this profiles.
 One user can have multiple laptops connecting to the same server.